JoeThielen/ThePlatformFramework/README.md

 Well, um, currently, it's just me, Joe Thielen, project creator.
 But I'm hoping in time the project will grow and be joined by other individuals who share similar beliefs in the project goals / guidelines.

-Please, *feel free* to drop a line!
+Please, *feel free* to drop a line!  *Mailing list coming soon*.
 I've created this project on GitHub specifically to help attract attention and make the project larger than myself.

 ## Who is *Joe Thielen*?